lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 .. _style-guide-py-suggested-modules:

-9. Suggested Modules
+8. Suggested Modules
 ====================

-.. _style-guide-py-9-1:
+.. _style-guide-py-subprocess:

 The ``subprocess`` module SHOULD be used to spawn processes
 -----------------------------------------------------------